BBGInnovate/silk-road-regained/about.md

 </div>

 <div class="bbg__QA">
-	<h4>Who's benefiting?</h4>
+	<h4>Who’s benefiting?</h4>
 	<p>Critics say Chinese state-owned companies are getting most of the jobs, but China says benefits are broader.
-A 2018 report by Deloitte consulting says investors drawn to the 50-plus industrial parks built under Belt and Road are "boosting jobs, tax revenues and the local economic base."</p>
+A 2018 report by Deloitte consulting says investors drawn to the 50-plus industrial parks built under Belt and Road are “boosting jobs, tax revenues and the local economic base.”</p>
 </div>

 <div class="bbg__QA">
 	<h4>What about Africa?</h4>
-	<p>China's investments in Africa predate Belt and Road by more than a decade.
-A report last year by McKinsey & Company said up to 10,000 Chinese firms have created jobs for "several million" Africans, some trained to run Chinese-built railways.
+	<p>China’s investments in Africa predate Belt and Road by more than a decade.
+A report last year by McKinsey & Company said up to 10,000 Chinese firms have created jobs for “several million” Africans, some trained to run Chinese-built railways.
 China is Africa's No. 1 trade partner.</p>
 </div>

 <div class="bbg__QA">